An Overview of Michael Heiser's teachings

-Yes they are Jews, the Bible: Rv.
+Yes they are Jews, the Bible says so: Rv.
 7:4 “ And I heard the number of those who were sealed.
 One hundred and forty-four thousand of all the tribes of the children of Israel were sealed: 12,000 from each of the 12 tribes.”
 And they are on the earth to evangelize and sealed, protected.
 V.1 ‘the four winds’ implies the 144,000 will be chosen from all over of the world, not just Israel

 Hesier states, This coming of Matthew 24:14 is a reference to His “Second Coming,” which “coming” occurred in AD 70 (The founding of the Messianic kingdom).